Many people suffer from urination problems. The bladder, the kidneys, the ureters, and the urethra make up the urinary system.

 Why are urinary problems caused because of increasing age?

 This may also happen in people, including those who have undergone prostate surgery.
-However, urination issues or failing to urinate are triggered by the prostate’s expansion.
+However, the prostate’s expansion triggers urination issues or failure to urinate.